Tasanapol Inthraphuvasak: 2025

 Inthraphuvasak moved to Campos Racing for the 2025 FIA Formula 3 Championship, his sophomore season in the category.
 He started his season strong in Melbourne, qualifying seventh which allowed him to take a double points finish.
 This was followed by three scoreless events, being stopped only with a ninth place finish during the Barcelona sprint race.
 He then made up positions in the Austrian sprint race and finished fourth, but a slow getaway in the feature race eliminated his chances of points.
 Inthraphuvasak took his first Formula 3 win during the sprint race in Silverstone, having battled Théophile Naël for the lead mid-race.
 He looked set for more points on Sunday, but he struggled in the wet and dropped out of the points from fourth.
 After finishing sixth in the Spa-Francorchamps sprint race, Inthraphuvasak secured his second victory during the Budapest sprint race, leading from lights-to-flag.
 He finished tenth in the feature race.
 In Monza, Inthraphuvasak qualified a career best fourth, but was unable to score points in the sprint following an off-track excursion on the first lap.
 Nevertheless, he scored his first feature race win the next day, following a double pass at Rettifilo on Brad Benavides and teammate Nikola Tsolov.
 His late run of form leaped Inthraphuvasak to seventh in the standings with 74 points, helping Campos to clinch the teams' title for the first time in F3 history.

 In November 2025, Inthraphuvasak competed in the Macau Grand Prix with Trident, finishing 16th at the end of the main race.

 FIA Formula 2 Championship

+2025

+Inthraphuvasak raced in the 2025 Yas Island Formula 2 with Trident replacing one-off driver James Wharton.